Potassium Supplement

 Drug Interactions

-• Angiotensin-converting enzyme (ACE) inhibitors (such as enalapril)
+• Angiotensin-converting enzyme inhibitors (e.g., enalapril)

-• Potassium-sparing diuretics (such as spironolactone)
+• Potassium-sparing diuretics (e.g., spironolactone)

-• Non-steroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen)
+• Non-steroidal anti-inflammatory drugs (e.g., ibuprofen)

 These drugs may exacerbate increases in blood potassium levels.